Building a network of support for those impacted by gambling through collaboration, education, and research.

 Our history stretches back to the origin of gambling disorder treatment at the Brecksville, Ohio Veteran’s Administration hospital in 1972, where Dr. Robert Custer first began treating gambling disorder.
 In 1984, the Ohio Council on Problem Gambling, a volunteer-led organization, was created to support the efforts of the Brecksville VA clinic.
 In 1992, the National Council on Problem Gambling (NCPG) held its conference in Cleveland, leading to the affiliation of the Ohio Council on Problem Gambling with NCPG.

-Following the passing of House Bill 386 in 2012, PGNO became an advocate for proper safeguards in policy relating to problem gambling and serves as an advisor to the Ohio Department of Mental Health & Addiction Services.
+PGNO is an advocate for proper safeguards in policy relating to problem gambling and serves as an advisor to Ohio for Responsible Gambling, which consists of the Ohio Casino Control Commission, Ohio Lottery Commission, and Ohio Department of Mental Health & Addiction Services.
 In an era of expanding gambling, PGNO’s role has greatly increased to provide support to individuals, families, communities, and professionals.